-Submissions for all sections should be sent as Word or Rich Text Format documents.
-Layout and formatting should conform as closely as possible to current Senses of Cinema house style: use any of the articles in the latest issue as models, or write to us if you have particular style queries.
+Submissions should be sent as Word documents.
+Layout and formatting should conform as closely as possible to current Senses of Cinema house style: please use any of the articles in the latest issue as models, or write to us if you have particular style queries.
 In particular, make sure your article is accompanied by correctly formatted endnotes supplying page-specific references for all written quotes and factual information.
-If you have not contributed before, submissions to all sections (except the letters page) should be accompanied by a biographical note of 50 words or less.

 Our policy is not to republish material that is already freely available online in English (including on personal websites).
 Contributors are welcome to submit articles previously published in hard copy, especially if the books or journals where they appeared are no longer available or have not been widely circulated internationally.
 However, when submitting articles please let us know if they have already been published elsewhere (in English or otherwise).
 Conversely, as Senses of Cinema shares copyright with authors over all work published, we appreciate if you let us know before seeking to republish your own writing from the journal elsewhere.

 We are open to submissions in languages other than English, although this may present difficulties depending on the language and the availability of a translator.

 We publish both academic and non-academic articles and are open to a range of styles and critical approaches.
 Articles can be refereed on request (see below for more detail).
 Specific suggested topics for our upcoming issue are available here and give some idea of the range of subject-matter we aim to cover.

 - Critical studies of little-known/undervalued films and filmmakers (including screenwriters, actors, etc)